accountancy firms near me

-Estate and Trust Taxation requires careful planning, reporting, and compliance to preserve and transfer your legacy with minimal tax impact.
-At Kaur Tax, we help individuals, families, and fiduciaries navigate the complex rules governing estates and trusts, offering tailored solutions that align with federal and state regulations.
+Estate and trust taxation requires careful planning, reporting, and tax compliance to preserve and transfer your legacy with minimal tax impact.
+At kaur tax, we help individuals, families, and fiduciaries navigate the complex rules governing estates and trusts, offering tailored solutions that align with federal and state regulations.

-Whether you're planning, managing a loved one's estate, or serving as a trustee, our goal is to simplify the process while protecting assets and minimizing liabilities.
+Whether you’re planning, managing a loved one’s estate, or providing tax services as a trustee, our goal is to simplify the process while protecting assets and minimizing liabilities.

 An estate is the total sum of all assets, liabilities, and property owned by an individual at the time of their death.
 This includes real estate, investments, retirement accounts, personal property, and debts.
 Proper estate planning ensures that assets are distributed according to the deceased’s wishes, minimizing taxes and ensuring beneficiaries are well taken care of.